fire/com-chibifire-deploy/proprietary/p4/README.md

 # How to install perforce on kubernetes

-## Perforce is licensed under it own license.
+## Perforce is licensed under its own license.

 ## Install Guide